Course syllabus for

 • reflect on how factors such as variability, uncertainties and expert judgment may influence risk assessment conclusions,

-• reflect on the societal and ethical aspects associated with health risk assessment from a local and global perspective, including gender equality and equal opportunities, and how chemical health risks can be best communicated to different groups.
+• reflect on how chemical health risks can be best communicated to different groups.

 Content